Membership questions

 No you don’t have to be a member of a Club to join us, you can join as an individual member.

-Detecting Advice
+Detecting advice

 All land is owned by someone, this includes parks, public spaces, woods, common land, and public footpaths!
 So your top priority before you go out detecting is to get permission.
 Finding a private permission can take time, you have to find out who owns the land as well as who may be occupying the land, if it is rented, as you will need permission from both parties.